1. What is an Asset Management Company?

 Regulate the mutual fund while adhering to SEBI and AMFI

 Takes a call on which fund to sell/buy/hold and engages in the buying and selling of securities

 Responsible for holding and safeguarding the mutual fund units

 Registrar and Transfer Agents (RTA)

 In short, AMC’s position or rank in the AMFI is an essential factor for any investor.
 It sounds like too much work, right?
 This is why ClearTax offers you well-researched and handpicked portfolios from the top fund houses in India.
-Go for one that suits your investment goals and risk profile to build wealth while saving on income taxes.
+Go for the one which suits your investment goals and risk profile to build wealth while saving on income taxes.